 If you’re looking for a city with a small town vibe that’s the perfect place to raise a family, develop your career, and enjoy some of the most stunning scenery in California, then relocating to Tehachapi is right for you!
 When considering this lovely community, keep the following points in mind:

 - It’s one of the few places in CA with a low cost of living.

 - You’ll get to enjoy plenty of warm, sunny days.

 - You’ll be part of an energetic, diverse community.

-For more information about moving to Tehapachi, or for assistance with your transition, you can reach out anytime to the professionals at Mentors Moving & Storage.
-We offer a wide range of local and long distance moving services to fit your needs, so contact us today to get started!
+For more information about moving to Tehachapi, or for assistance with your transition, you can reach out anytime to the professionals at Mentors Moving & Storage.
+We offer a wide range of local and long distance moving services to fit your needs, so contact our Tehachapi movers today to get started!